 - Full Professor – once every three years

 Beginning fall 2020 teaching evaluation at the University of Oregon will be performed against criteria, including university-wide standards defining inclusive, engaged, research-informed and professional teaching (see 2019 Memorandum of Understanding between UO and United Academics), in addition to any standards departments adopt as part of their own policies.
 Peer review is an opportunity to help faculty develop their teaching in relation to these set standards and to gather crucial information to be used in evaluation information about the range of ways individual instructors enact these standards in their own contexts and courses.
-TEP has prepared these peer review resources with university-wide standards in mind.
+The Office of the Provost, TEP and UO Online recommend units use this template for Peer Review of Teaching to ensure alignment with the 2020 Teaching Evaluation Criteria as well as effective and efficient review teaching in remote, online or in-person environments.

 We also present examples of procedures and documents provided by UO’s Department of Human Physiology, which has adopted nationally validated instruments for STEM teaching.
 Both models direct evaluators toward teaching practices linked to student learning and value and cultivate teaching development—engaging in reflection and informed experimentation/change—as characteristic of teaching excellence.